 4. Automated Testing

 The pipeline automatically deploys the build artifact to a dedicated testing environment.
-Various automated tests run, such as integration tests, API tests, and potentially UI tests, to validate functionality.
+Through test automation, various automated tests run—such as integration tests, API tests, and potentially UI tests—to validate functionality, ensure code changes are systematically tested, and catch issues early in the deployment automation process.

 5. Deploy To Staging

 If tests pass, the artifact is automatically deployed to a staging environment that closely mirrors production.
+Containerization ensures environment parity between staging and production, reducing issues where code works in one environment but fails in another.
+When containers are used heavily in production, having real-time Docker container monitoring with alerts becomes essential for catching regressions quickly.
 This allows for final checks, manual exploratory testing, user acceptance testing (UAT), or performance testing.

 6. Approval (Optional)